 During his voyage, Captain Cook and his crew meticulously mapped the coastline, making detailed observations of the land, vegetation, and indigenous populations they encountered.
 They also made note of various flora and fauna, collecting specimens that were later brought back to Britain for further study.

-See also How long does cooked spaghetti last in the refrigerator
+See also How long can prime rib stay in refrigerator before cooking

 Furthermore, Captain Cook’s voyage had significant geopolitical implications.
 The British had been increasingly interested in the Pacific region, and by exploring and claiming parts of Australia, they aimed to establish a foothold in the region and assert their dominance over rival European powers.